 Daniel Davis stepped onto the scene in 1970 and catapulted to fame a decade later in the Another World soap-spinoff, Texas.
 And the funny thing is, Shaunnessey is a native Englishman, but many British folks wrote letters telling Charles to study his accent better, more like Daniel Davis for instance, who was actually born in Arkansas.

-Davis continued to perfect his English Accent as Professor Moriarty on Star Trek: The Next Generation.
+Davis continued to perfect his English Accent as Professor Moriarty on Star Trek: The Next Generation, a role he recently reprised in an episode of the series Star Trek: Picard.

 C.C.
 Babcock is Maxwell’s business partner and a wealthy socialite.
 She has strong feelings for Maxwell and sees Fran as her rival.
 She can deliver wonderfully catty remarks to both Fran and Niles and was brilliant at it.